andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 <https://www.umangsinha.in/blog/postgresql-uuid-performance-benchmark>

-Besides the insert benefits, the post above shows how uuid v7 indexes are more space efficient, and both point and range lookups are faster!
+Besides all of the concerns on inserts, v1 and v4 indexes use more space, and are slower to access for point lookups and range lookups.

+How did we get started?

 ## Auditing where the UUIDs came from
 First we went through and identified the current use.